Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/templates/input.md

 ![alt_text](images/image4.jpg "image_tooltip")

-Name: Vijay Singh, NISER
+Vijay Singh

-Designation: Upper-division Clerk
+Upper-division Clerk, NISER

 Role: Under the direction of the Dean of Students, helps in the planning, coordination, and administration of DOSA activities and programs, including student conduct and extracurricular programs.

-Address: Student affairs office, Academic building, Ground floor.
+Student affairs office, Academic building, Ground floor.

 Contacts:+91-674-249-4033,vijay@niser.ac.in